How Long Do Infused Olive Oils Last?

 A significant factor that contributes to this is the conditions under which the oil is infused.

 For example, if the oil is exposed to contaminants during infusion, it grows bacteria or molds fast.
-And if the oil is stored in containers that expose it to air, moisture, or light, it gets rancid very quickly.
+If the oil is stored in containers that expose it to air, moisture, or light, it gets rancid very quickly.

 Although some cooking experts suggest you can keep an opened bottle of infused olive oil for up to 6 months, it’s best to use it up in a short while.
 This is because opening the bottle during cooking gradually exposes it to air and moisture, causing it to lose its freshness.